aangelakis/aangelakis.github.io/_pages/about.md

 I am an MSc student in Computer Science and Engineering at the [University of Crete](https://www.csd.uoc.gr) (GPA: **9.64/10.00**), with a focus on **Artificial Intelligence, Machine Learning, and Signal Processing**.
-My thesis explores **Adaptive Sinusoidal Models for Parkinson's disease**.
-I am also a member of the [Speech Signal Processing Lab](https://www.csd.uoc.gr/~sspl/) as an MSc student.
-In addition, I serve as a Teaching Assistant in the *Applied Mathematics for Engineers* and *Digital Signal Processing* courses, supporting lectures, grading, and student mentoring.
+My thesis explores **Parkinson's disease detection from speech signals using advanced sinusoidal models**.
+I am also a member of the [Speech Signal Processing Lab](https://www.csd.uoc.gr/~sspl/)(SSPL) as an MSc student.
+In addition, I serve as a Teaching Assistant in the *Applied Mathematics for Engineers*, *Digital Signal Processing*, *Digital Speech Signal Processing* and *Introduction to Deep Generative Models* courses, supporting lectures, grading, and student mentoring.

 ---